Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure Azure Devops for Service Fabric Cluster.md

 The steps below describe how to configure and Azure Devops (ADO) for Service Fabric clusters.
 For Service Fabric Managed clusters, refer to this article [How to configure Azure Devops Service Fabric Managed Cluster connection](./How%20to%20configure%20Azure%20Devops%20for%20Service%20Fabric%20Managed%20Cluster.md).

 There are multiple ways to configure Azure Devops for connectivity to Service Fabric clusters.
 This article will cover the recommended approach when using a Service Fabric service connection.
+Service Fabric cluster and application deployment best practice is to use ARM templates.
 For ARM template deployments in ADO, see [How to configure Azure Devops for Service Fabric ARM deployments](./How%20to%20configure%20Azure%20Devops%20for%20Service%20Fabric%20ARM%20deployments.md).

 ## Azure Devops Service Connection Options

 For Service Fabric service connection configurations, the recommended approach is to use Azure Active Directory (AAD) for authentication and certificate common name for server certificate lookup.
 This approach is maintenance free and provides the best security.
 This is the only configuration that supports parallel deployments per agent host.
 See [Agent limitations](#agent-limitations).

-## Agent Configuration

-Ensure agent is configured with the latest version of the [Service Fabric SDK](https://learn.microsoft.com/azure/service-fabric/service-fabric-get-started#install-the-sdk-and-tools).
-This is required for the Service Fabric tasks to work correctly.

 ## Agent limitations